 • Best for: Most two-story residential tear-offs

-The 20-Yard Container is our roofing workhorse—low side walls let crews ground-throw shingles without needing extra scaffold setup.
+The 20-Yard Container is the standard for roof tear-offs because low side walls let crews ground-throw shingles easily.

 Matte-black 30-yard roofing roll-off dumpster sitting directly on a Scottsdale concrete driveway, taller ribbed steel side panels, mixed tear-off debris of asphalt shingles and underlayment inside, professional documentary daylight.